HMS Caradoc (1847)

 - 5 February 1861

-Commanded (until paying off at Woolwich) by Lieutenant Commander Charles Matthew Buckle, Mediterranean
+Commanded (until paying off at Woolwich) by Lieutenant Charles Matthew Buckle, Mediterranean

 10 August 1860Commanded by Lieutenant John Binney Scott, Mediterranean